Robert D. Bullard: Bean v. Southwestern Waste Management, Inc.

 In 1979 Bullard's wife, attorney Linda McKeever Bullard, represented Margaret Bean and other Houston residents in their struggle against a plan that would locate a municipal landfill next to their homes.
 The lawsuit, Bean v.
 Southwestern Waste Management, Inc., was the first of its kind in the United States that charged environmental discrimination in waste facility siting under the civil rights laws.
 Houston's middle-class, suburban Northwood Manor neighborhood was an unlikely location for a garbage dump except that it was over 82 percent black.
 Bullard, having received his doctoral degree only a couple of years before, was drawn into the case as an expert witness.
 In this role Bullard conducted a study which documented the location of municipal waste disposal facilities in Houston.
 Entitled 'Solid Waste Sites and the Black Houston Community', the study was the first comprehensive account of ecoracism in the United States.
 Bullard and his researchers found that African American neighbourhoods in Houston were often chosen for toxic waste sites.
 All five city-owned garbage dumps, six of the eight city-owned garbage incinerators, and three of the four privately owned landfills were sited in black neighbourhoods, although blacks made up only 25 percent of the city's population.
 This discovery prompted Bullard to begin a long academic and activist campaign against environmental racism.
 "Without a doubt", Bullard has said of his experience, "it was a form of apartheid where whites were making decisions and black people and brown people and people of color, including Native Americans on reservations, had no seat at the table."

 Early work

-Over the 1980s Bullard widened his study of environmental racism to the whole American South, focusing on communities in Houston, in Dallas, Texas, Alsen, Louisiana, Institute, West Virginia, and Emelle, Alabama.
+Over the 1980s Bullard widened his study of environmental racism to the whole American South, focusing on communities in Houston, Dallas, Texas, Alsen, Louisiana, Institute, West Virginia, and Emelle, Alabama.
 Again he found a clear overrepresentation of environmental hazards in black areas as compared to white areas, causing increased health risks to black citizens.
 In 1990 Bullard published his first book, Dumping in Dixie: Race, Class and Environmental Quality.
-In the book, Bullard wrote that the Environmental Justice Movement, a grassroots movement by people of color then spreading across America to protest environmental racism, signified a new convergence of the civil rights movement and the environmental movement of the 1960s.
+In the book, Bullard wrote that the Environmental Justice Movement, a grassroots movement by people of color spreading across America to protest environmental racism, signified a new convergence of the civil rights movement and the environmental movement of the 1960s.